Skip to main content

 The results of this first follow-up test guide the next step.
 If the IGF-1 level has risen but remains in the lower end of the optimal range and symptoms have only partially improved, a modest dose increase may be warranted.
 If the level has responded robustly and entered the target zone, the dose may be maintained.

-This process of testing and adjusting continues until a is achieved, where your IGF-1 level is consistently within the therapeutic window and you are experiencing the desired benefits.
+This process of testing and adjusting continues until a steady state is achieved, where your IGF-1 level is consistently within the therapeutic window and you are experiencing the desired benefits.
 Once this maintenance dose is established, monitoring frequency typically decreases to once every 6 to 12 months to ensure continued stability and safety.

 The target for IGF-1 is often expressed as a Standard Deviation Score (SDS), which compares your level to the average for your age and sex.
 A score of 0 SDS represents the absolute average for your demographic.
 The therapeutic target is usually an IGF-1 level in the upper-normal range, corresponding to an SDS between 0 and +2.0.
 This range is associated with the benefits of therapy while minimizing the risk of side effects related to fluid retention or insulin sensitivity changes.